Coronation Street

 Coronation Street (colloquially referred to as Corrie) is a British television soap opera created by Granada Television and shown on ITV since 9 December 1960.
 The programme centres on a cobbled, terraced street in the fictional town of Weatherfield in Greater Manchester.
 The location was itself based on Salford, the hometown of the show's first screenwriter and creator, Tony Warren.

-Originally broadcast twice weekly, Coronation Street increased its runtime in later years, airing in three one-hour slots per week since 2022.
+Originally broadcast twice weekly, Coronation Street increased its runtime in later years, airing in five 30 minute slots per week since January 2026.
 Warren developed the concept for the series, which was initially rejected by Granada's founder Sidney Bernstein.
 Producer Harry Elton convinced Bernstein to commission 13 pilot episodes.
 The show has since become a significant part of British culture and underpinned the success of its producing Granada franchise.

 Currently produced by ITV Studios, the successor to Granada, the series is filmed at MediaCityUK and broadcast across all ITV regions and internationally.
 In 2010, Coronation Street was recognised by Guinness World Records as the world's longest-running television soap opera upon its 50th anniversary.

 Coronation Street was originally influenced by kitchen-sink realism and is known for portraying a working-class community with a blend of humour and strong, relatable characters.
 As of 2025, it averages approximately four million viewers per episode.
 The series aired its 10,000th episode on 7 February 2020 and marked its 60th anniversary later that year.

 History

 1960s

 The first episode of Coronation Street aired on 9 December 1960 at 7 pm.
 It initially received mixed reviews; Daily Mirror columnist Ken Irwin predicted the series would last only three weeks.
-The Daily Mirror also printed: "The programme is doomed from the outset ...
+The Daily Mirror also printed: "The programme is doomed from the outset...
 For there is little reality in this new serial, which apparently, we have to suffer twice a week."
 Granada Television had commissioned 13 episodes, with some inside the company doubting the show would last beyond its planned production run.
 However, viewers quickly connected with the programme's portrayal of relatable, everyday characters.
-The programme also made use of Northern English language and dialect; affectionate local terms like "eh, chuck?", "nowt" (/naʊt/, from nought, meaning nothing), and "by 'eck!" became widely heard on British television for the first time.
+The programme also made use of Northern English language and dialect; affectionate local terms such as "eh, chuck?", "nowt" (/naʊt/, from nought, meaning nothing), and "by 'eck!" became widely heard on British television for the first time.

 Early storylines included student Ken Barlow (William Roache), whose university education set him apart from his working-class family, including his brother David (Alan Rothwell) and parents Frank (Frank Pemberton) and Ida (Noel Dyson).
 Barlow's character offered commentary on broader social changes, including globalisation, as exemplified by his 1961 line: "You can't go on just thinking about your own street these days.
 We're living with people on the other side of the world."
 Roache remains the only original cast member and holds the record as the longest-serving actor in Coronation Street and global soap opera history.